elastic/elastic-package/README.md

 Be aware that a common issue while trying to boot up the stack is that your Docker environments settings are too low in terms of memory threshold.

-To ęxpose local packages in the Package Registry, build them first and boot up the stack from inside of the Git repository containing the package (e.g. elastic/integrations).
+To expose local packages in the Package Registry, build them first and boot up the stack from inside of the Git repository containing the package (e.g. elastic/integrations).
 They will be copied to the development stack (~/.elastic-package/stack/development) and used to build a custom Docker image of the Package Registry.

 For details on how to connect the service with the Elastic stack, see the [service command](https://github.com/elastic/elastic-package/blob/main/README.md#elastic-package-service).